Total Pageviews

 THE INFLUENCE OF PEAT ON WHISKY

 Peat is found all over the British Isles and it is the use of peat in the Scottish whisky industry that helps to produce a drink that has a unique flavour.
-Peat is earth that consists of grasses, moss, tree roots, carcasses and soil that has become tightly compacted over thousands of years.

 Different characteristics

-Peat is one reason why different distilleries have different characteristics in their whiskies.
+Peat: Peat is one reason why different distilleries have different characteristics in their whiskies.
 Peat smoke produces contains chemicals called phenols and these phenols are absorbed by the malted barley during the drying process in a kiln.
 The level of phenols are controlled by the length of time that the barley is exposed to the smoke, the amount of smoke produced and the type of peat used.
-The smoke that has been absorbed is then carried through the entire whisky making process and right in to your glass.
+The smoke that has been absorbed is then carried through the entire whisky making process and right into your glass.

-Once finished, the malt is taken away for mashing and the phenol level is measured.
+Phenols: Once finished, the malt is taken away for mashing and the phenol level is measured.
 This level is known as the PPM – Phenol Parts per Million.
 A distillery will always have the same PPM for their malt and this value is also measured in the final spirit.
 Some is lost during distillation so the PPM is always lower at the end, roughly one third of the level of the original PPM in the malt.
 The PPM figure most commonly used is that of the malt.
-Most whisky has some smokiness but in most the PPM value is so low (eg. 1–5 PPM) that it is virtually undetectable.
+Most whisky has some smokiness but in most the PPM value is so low (1–3 PPM) that it is virtually undetectable.
 In smokier whiskies, it is easier to detect these levels as the PPM levels increase.

 Bunnahabhain (1–2)